-Godwin wins planning approval for suburban BTR scheme in Doncaster
+Godwin wins planning approval for suburban scheme in Doncaster

-Plans to create the first suburban Build-to-Rent (BTR) scheme of 60 houses in Doncaster were approved yesterday (13th October 2020) at a meeting of the Doncaster Council’s planning committee.
+Plans to create a new residential scheme of 60 houses in Doncaster were approved yesterday (13th October 2020) at a meeting of the Doncaster Council’s planning committee.

-The national multi-sector property developer, Godwin Developments, working with Teakwood Partners Ltd, put forward proposals to transform the c.
-3.5-acre site on Watch House Lane in Bentley into a mix of two and three bedroom family homes to match growing demand from both investors and local residents.
+The national property developer, Godwin Developments, working with Teakwood Partners Ltd, put forward proposals to transform the c.
+3.5-acre site on Watch House Lane in Bentley into a mix of two and three-bedroom family homes to match growing demand from both investors and local residents.

-The scheme, named Woodland Rise, is designed specifically to cater to the needs of families looking to rent high-quality professionally managed homes in the local area.
+The scheme, named Woodland Rise, is designed specifically to cater to the needs of families looking to rent good quality professionally managed homes in the local area.

 The brownfield site, which has been vacant for approximately ten years, is positioned along Watch House Lane and Fairfield Road.
 It benefits from open playspace within the design as well as access via the Trans Pennine Trail which borders the site to the East, and a range of local amenities that include an infant and junior school, supermarket as well as food and beverage offerings.

 It is also within a short six minute walk from Bentley Train Station, offering direct services into Doncaster, as well as an easy commute to the cities of Rotherham, Sheffield and Leeds.
 It is well connected by road to the North of England via the M62 and M18, and beyond through the M1 motorway, accessible within 30 minutes.